orishta/ai-crypto-advisor-ori/README.md

 # ai-crypto-advisor-ori
+### About the Project
+The AI Crypto Advisor is a comprehensive web-based platform designed to empower cryptocurrency users with actionable data and intelligent insights.
+By integrating real-time market data with advanced AI-driven analysis, the application provides users with a personalized dashboard featuring live coin prices, market news, and curated AI insights.
+The platform also includes an interactive onboarding quiz to tailor the experience to individual user profiles, ensuring that crypto enthusiastsfrom beginners to experienced traders—receive the most relevant information and decision-support tools.
 ## AI Use Declaration

 I used Claude (Anthropic) as a coding assistant during this project.
 This section describes honestly how I used it and where the thinking was mine.